ltagliaferri/dh-rutgers/Week-5/how-to-make-a-pr-cli.md

 Once we have configured a remote that references the upstream and original repository on GitHub, we are ready to sync our fork of the repository to keep it up-to-date.

 To sync our fork, from the directory of our local repository in a terminal window, we’ll use the `git fetch` command to fetch the branches along with their respective commits from the upstream repository.
-Since we used the shortname “upstream” to refer to the upstream repository, we’ll pass that to the command:
+Since we used the shortname “upstream” to refer to the upstream repository, we’ll pass that to the command.

 ```bash
 git fetch upstream